artforme/EWallet/README.md

 ## Testing Commands

-Below you will find a set of HTTP endpoints that you can use to test various functionalities of the eWallet application.
+Below you will find a set of HTTP endpoints that you can use to test various functionalities of the EWallet application.
 Ensure your Docker container is running and exposing the appropriate port (default is 8082) before performing these operations.

 ### Create Wallet